 \subsection{Application to Loco-Manipulation}

-We apply our bootstrapped SPC framework to non-prehensile object pushing with a Spot quadruped robot with an arm to demonstrate versatile loco-manipulation skills.
-With 19 degrees of freedom (DoF), planning for this robot is computationally expensive, especially in SPC, where higher dimensionality typically demands for larger sample sizes.
-To simplify the task, based on the work of~\cite{zhu2025versatile}, we disentangle the low-level locomotion control from the high-level task-level action space, as illustrated in Fig.~\ref{fig:locomanipulation_policy}.
-The high-level action space includes 9 DoF (3 for the torso, 6 for the arm)\footnote{We exclude the gripper DoF from the high-level action space for non-prehensile manipulation.
-Yet, this and additional DoF (e.g., torso height, pitch, roll) could be included without retraining the low-level policy.} and is mapped to low-level commands by a pre-trained locomotion policy that ensures balance and stability while tracking high-level inputs.
+We apply our bootstrapped SPC framework to non-prehensile object pushing with a Spot quadruped robot to demonstrate versatile loco-manipulation skills.
+With 19 positional degrees of freedom (DoF), planning for this robot is computationally expensive and typically demands large sample sizes.
+To simplify our sampling process, we disentangle low-level locomotion control based on the work of~\cite{zhu2025versatile} and sample only in the high-level task action space.
+The high-level action space includes 9 DoF (3 for the torso, 6 for the arm)\footnote{We exclude the gripper DoF from the high-level action space for non-prehensile manipulation, but this and additional DoFs (e.g., torso height, pitch, roll) could be included without retraining the low-level policy.} and is mapped to the low-level commands by a pre-trained locomotion policy that ensures balance and stability while tracking high-level inputs.
 The low-level locomotion policy is fixed throughout task planning and execution.
-Besides the lower-dimensional action space, a core advantage of this approach is that this hierarchical control structure naturally provides more robustness to the low-level control, removing the need to introduce guidance terms that explicitly enforce smoothness and temporal consistency of the control sequences into the flow-matching process.
+In addition to a lower-dimensional action space, this hierarchical control structure naturally provides more robustness to the low-level control.
+As a result, we do not need to explicitly enforce strong smoothness or temporal consistency constraints in the high-level action space used for flow matching.